-The Commonwealth Utilities Corporation (CUC) is the only publicly owned utility providing power, water, and wastewater services in the islands of Saipan, Tinian and Rota, Commonwealth of the Northern Mariana Islands (CNMI).
-CUC was created in 1986 as an autonomous agency of the CNMI government which is governed by an independent Board of Directors.
-Daily operations are managed by an Executive Director with a staff of approximately 400.
+The Commonwealth Utilities Corporation (CUC) is the only publicly owned utility providing power, water, and wastewater services in the islands of Saipan, Tinian, and Rota, Commonwealth of the Northern Mariana Islands (CNMI).
+CUC was created in 1986 as an autonomous agency of the CNMI government, which an independent Board of Directors governs.
+An Executive Director manages daily operations with a staff of approximately 400.
 CUC's rates, fees, charges, services, rules, and conditions of service are regulated by the Commonwealth Public Utilities Commission (CPUC).

-CUC's renewable energy goal is facilitated by the CNMI's Renewable Portfolio Standard, established by Public Law 15-23 (4 CMC § 8112).
-Amendments to the law provide for the goal of 20% renewable power by 2016 provided these standards can be achieved in a "cost effective manner" (Public Law 15-23 as amended by P.L.
+CUC's renewable energy goal is facilitated by the CNMI's Renewable Portfolio Standard, established by Public Law 15-23 (4 CMC§ 8112).
+Amendments to the law provide for the goal of 20% renewable power by 2016 provided these standards can be achieved in a "cost-effective manner" (Public Law 15-23 as amended by P.L.
 18-62, authorizing net metering and extending renewable standards to 20% by 2016).
 Notably, Public Law 18-75 amended P.L.
-16-62, placing emphasis on prioritizing net metering to build renewable energy capacity for health and education facilities.
-The goal is to balance power purchase affordability and operational cost coverage though the integration of residential and utility scale renewable energy systems into CUC's electric power grid without compromising power system reliability
+16-62, prioritizing net metering to build renewable energy capacity for health and education facilities.
+The goal is to balance power purchase affordability and operational cost coverage through the integration of residential and utility-scale renewable energy systems into CUC's electric power grid without compromising power system reliability.